robatwilliams/hills-api/docs/tech.md

 API Gateway proxy integration is used for the lambda, which is simplest integration and Serverless Framework's default.
 There are arguments [for](https://www.stackery.io/blog/why-you-should-use-api-gateway-proxy-integration-with-lambda/) and [against](https://read.acloud.guru/how-you-should-and-should-not-use-the-api-gateway-proxy-integration-f9e35479b993) this, but for a lambda that's only ever called via API Gateway it seems to be an ok choice.

-## Serving an HTTP GraphQL endpoint

-There are some [guidelines for operating GraphQL over HTTP](https://graphql.org/learn/serving-over-http/).
-They aren't onerous to implement, but it's less work not to.

-This project uses the Express [GraphQL middleware](https://github.com/graphql/express-graphql) to satisfy these.
-The [AWS Serverless Express](https://github.com/awslabs/aws-serverless-express) proxy library is used to bridge the gap between AWS Lambda and Express.
-Express can also handle many other things (such as compression, CORS), but it should be considered if these would be better handled by API Gateway.
-That also leaves open the possibility of not using Express in future, and either using some general GraphQL HTTP library that [might come about](https://github.com/graphql/express-graphql/issues/559) or implementing the core of the guidelines manually.

 ## Separate stack for the database

 The lambdas and DynamoDB table were originally defined in the same `serverless.yml`, which made them part of the same CloudFormation stack.
 That bounded their lifecycles together, which was a problem because the table doesn't need to be deployed nearly as often.